underscoreio/essential-scala/src/pages/classes/classes.md

 Because `val` fields are immutable, we need to come up with some other way of propagating the new value of `count`.
 Methods that return new `Counter` objects give us a way of returning new state without the side-effects of assignment.
 They also permit *method chaining*, allowing us to write whole sequences of updates in a single expression

 <div class="alert alert-info">
+**Performance tip**

-**Performance tip:** The use-case `new Counter(10).inc.dec.inc.inc.count` actually creates 5 instances of `Counter` before returning its final `Int` value.
+The use-case `new Counter(10).inc.dec.inc.inc.count` actually creates 5 instances of `Counter` before returning its final `Int` value.
 You may be concerned about the extra memory and CPU overhead for such a simple calculation, but don't be.
 Modern execution environments like the JVM render the extra overhead of this style of programming negligable in all but the most performance critical code.
 </div>
 </div>